-The Community defibrillator - or more correctly an AED (Automated External Defibrillator) - is sited on the outside rear wall of the of the Hall and is protected from the elements with a cabinet.
-The electrical point for the AED is sited inside the Hall on the rear wall.
-The current AED performs regular self-checks and if a problem is detected it will be indicated by a warning sign /high pitched noise emission The AED is checked regularly for such a warning and for appropriate action to be taken when necessary.
-This task is delegated to a member of the Hall Committee with the provision to ensure that the checks are not neglected during absence or holidays.
+The Community defibrillator - or more correctly an AED (Automated External Defibrillator) - is sited on the outside rear wall of the of the hall and is protected from the elements with a cabinet.
+The electrical point for the AED is sited inside the hall on the rear wall.
+The current AEDs performs regular self-checks and if a problem is detected it will be indicated by a warning sign /high pitched noise emission The AED is checked regularly for such a warning, and for appropriate action to be taken when necessary.
+This task is delegated to a member of the community and a Community Councillor with provision to ensure that the checks are not neglected during absence or holidays.